When to use it

 After moving high volume logs to an S3 data lake and indexing them with Scanner, the cost of high volume logs drops down 80% to $100k per year, reducing the overall cost from $1M down to $600k.

-Low volume log sources in Splunk
+Low volume log sources in Traditional SIEM

 25-100 log sources